hideya/langchain-google-genai-ex/README.md

 [GoogleGenerativeAI Error]: Error fetching from https://generativelanguage.googleapis.com/v1beta/models/gemini-2.5-flash:generateContent: [400 Bad Request] Invalid JSON payload received.
 Unknown name "anyOf" at 'tools[0].function_declarations[8].parameters.properties[2]...': Proto field is not repeating, cannot start list.
 ```

-This typically occurs when you configure multiple MCP servers using `MultiServerMCPClient`, especially if some of these servers have complex schemas.
+This typically occurs when you configure multiple MCP servers using `MultiServerMCPClient`,
+especially when some of the servers have complex schemas.

 If you searched for `GoogleGenerativeAIFetchError: [GoogleGenerativeAI Error] 400 Bad Request`, this section explains the cause and how to workaround it when using LangChain.

 ### Why This Happens

 - [**Gemini's schema requirements for function calling are very strict**](https://ai.google.dev/api/caching#Schema)
   MCP servers define their tools using flexible JSON schemas and LLMs invoke MCP tools via function calling.
   Most LLMs accept these schemas just fine.
 - But Gemini **rejects valid MCP tool schemas** if they contain fields it doesn't expect (e.g., use of `anyOf`).
 - The result is a **400 Bad Request** - even though the same MCP server works fine with OpenAI, Anthropic, etc.
-- Google provides a fix in its new Gemini SDK (`@google/genai`), but LangChain.js cannot leverage it due to its architectural misalignment.
+- Google provides a fix in its new Gemini SDK (`@google/genai`),
+  but LangChain.js cannot leverage it due to its architectural misalignment.

 For many developers, this can make Gemini difficult to use with LangChain.js and some MCP servers.
-Even if only one incompatible MCP server is included in the MCP definitions passed to `MultiServerMCPClient`, all subsequent MCP usage starts failing with the error above.
+Even if only one incompatible MCP server is included in the MCP definitions passed to `MultiServerMCPClient`,
+all subsequent MCP usage starts failing with the error above.

-**This library handles all these schema incompatibilities through schema transformation, converting complex MCP tool schemas into Gemini-friendly formats so you can focus on building instead of debugging schema errors.**
+**This library handles all these schema incompatibilities through schema transformation,
+onverting complex MCP tool schemas into Gemini-friendly formats
+so you can focus on building instead of debugging schema errors.**

 ## Complete Usage Example